codegirls/materials/2014-03-25-javascript-steps.md

         console.log("Paula is now " + olderPaula.age + " years old and " + olderPaula.height + " meters tall.");
     }
     console.log("Time jump finished!");

+Aaand again, a good place to stop and think about what just happened.

+JavaScript has `strings` (those things in quotes), you put text in them and even "add" them. try doing that on your own, for example:
+`"Hello, " + "World!"`.

     // We could also cheat and do it all in one step... var olderPaula2 = {age: paula.age + 1 * howManyJumps, height: paula.height + 0.03 * howManyJumps};